throwaway1973/fcop/COC.md

  * **Interaction**.
 We define interaction as any one-on-one communication, physical contact (with person or property), close proximity, or persistent gaze.
 Interaction explicitly does not include opt-in, broadcast-based communication within the Community.
  * **Judgmental Communication**.
 We define _judgmental communication_ as any communication which asserts or implies that something has intrinsic superiority or inferiority.
 This includes all forms of name-calling, but explicitly excludes any language that qualifies as non-violent communication (NVC).
  * **Members**.
 We define a member of the _community_ as a _civil_ individual who we allow to actively participate in the _community_.
  * **Stereotyping**.
-We define stereotyping as behavior that infers or implies one characteristic of an individual based on their [perceived] membership ins some group or category.
+We define stereotyping as behavior that infers or implies one characteristic of an individual based on their [perceived] membership in some group or category.
  * **Victim**.
 We define _victims_ as people for whom one or more of the following holds:

     * **Harassment**.
 Someone has _harassed_ them.